-- Cover the bleeder with cloth, when loosening it, to prevent brake fluid from being splashed over surrounding parts. - During air bleeding, keep the reservoir tank filled with brake fluid to eliminate entry of air. - Operate the brake pedal slowly. - For convenience and safety, two people should work together. - The amount of brake fluid required is approx. 600 m l (20.3 US fl oz, 21.1 Imp fl oz) for total brake system.
+- Cover the bleeder with cloth, when loosening it, to prevent brake fluid from being splashed over surrounding parts. - While bleeding air, keep the reservoir tank filled with brake fluid to prevent entry of air. - Operate the brake pedal slowly. - For convenience and safety, perform work with 2 people. - The amount of brake fluid required is approx. 600 m ℥ (20.3 US fl oz, 21.1 Imp fl oz) for total brake system.